batu-one/LG-WebOS-Remote-Control/info.md

 ## Release Note: New Features added
 see the details below

-# LG-WebOS-Remote-Control
+# LG-WebOS-Remote-Control-mini
-Remote Control for LG TV WebOS
+Remote Control mini for LG TV WebOS

 ![all](example/remote.png)